sisatech/vorteil-documentation/doc/installation/hypervisors/google_cloud_platform/README.md

 For the setup process, users will require the following:

 - bucket name (as listed on Google Cloud Platform)
-- instance zone (created instances will be created in this zone)
+- instance zone (instances will be created in this zone)
 - network (as listed on Google Cloud Platform; created instances will be connected to this)
 - key file (.json service account key used to authorize/authenticate with Google Cloud Platform)